Slavery in the colonial history of the United States: New York and New Jersey

 The Dutch West India Company introduced slavery in 1625 with the importation of eleven enslaved blacks who worked as farmers, fur traders, and builders to New Amsterdam (present day New York City), capital of the nascent province of New Netherland.
 The Dutch colony expanded across the North River (Hudson River) to Bergen (in today's New Jersey).
 Later, slaves were also held privately by settlers in the area.
 Although enslaved, the Africans had a few basic rights and families were usually kept intact.
 They were admitted to the Dutch Reformed Church and married by its ministers, and their children could be baptized.
 Slaves could testify in court, sign legal documents, and bring civil actions against whites.
 Some were permitted to work after hours earning wages equal to those paid to white workers.
-When the colony fell to the English in the 1660s, the company freed all its slaves, which created an early nucleus of free Negros in the area.
+When the colony fell to the English in the 1660s, the company freed all its slaves, which created an early nucleus of free Negroes in the area.

-The English continued to import more slaves.
-Enslaved Africans performed a wide variety of skilled and unskilled jobs, mostly in the burgeoning port city and surrounding agricultural areas.
+The English continued to import slaves to New York.
+Slaves in the colony performed a wide variety of skilled and unskilled jobs, mostly in the burgeoning port city and surrounding agricultural areas.
+While the existing page emphasizes slavery in plantation-based economies, slavery in northern colonies had distinct characteristics in non-agrarian contexts.
+In ports like New York City, enslaved Africans constituted approximately 20% of the population by 1740, working as dockworkers, blacksmiths, and in shipbuilding.
 In 1703 more than 42% of New York City's households held slaves, a percentage higher than in the cities of Boston and Philadelphia, and second only to Charleston in the South.